iamaldren/car-parking-system/README.md

 7. Result must be in the same order as the input was processed.
 8. If the first line of the file is more than 2, or not in numeric format.
 The whole file will be skipped and not get processed.
 This part must be accurate, as it will be the main factor to identify the number of lots available.
 9. Application will not flag duplicate files.
 If there are multiple files, each file will be processed independently regardless if contents are same.
-10. Output will only get displayed in the logs, which can be seen in the command line interface.

 ### Edge Cases